ajh/speaky_csv/README.md

     19,Melville,,
     1,Macaulay,83,NY Tiempo,reviews_0_id,8,reviews_0_tomatoes,50,review_0_publication,Daily

-Since a book only ever has one publisher, these can get dedicated columns with headers.
+Since a book only ever has one publisher, these can get dedicated columns with headers (the `publisher_id` and `publisher_name` columns).
 Reviews are more tricky because there can be several that need to be serialized to a single csv row.
 Speaky CSV uses a convention similar to how rails and rack deal with query parameters for things like multi select form inputs.

 ## Importing